E-Code-AI/e-code/replit.md

 The frontend is built with React 18, TypeScript, Vite, TanStack Query, and Wouter.
 The backend is a Node.js and Express.js application in TypeScript, utilizing Drizzle ORM for PostgreSQL and Passport.js for authentication, following a RESTful API design.
 Real-time services for terminal, collaborative editing (Y.js), and build logs are powered by WebSockets.
 AI optimization infrastructure includes a Task Classifier, Circuit Breaker, Priority Queue, Intelligent Caching, and Observability.
 UUIDs identify projects, and environment variables are encrypted using AES-256-GCM.
 Backend implements SSE streaming with buffered JSON parsing for reliable code generation.

 ### Feature Specifications
-Key features include a Monaco Code Editor with VS Code-level enhancements (Git UI components, multi-cursor editing, code navigation, refactoring, advanced search, IntelliSense), an interactive terminal (xterm.js), file management, real-time collaboration, robust authentication, TypeScript-based container orchestration, Global Search & Replace, an Environment Variables Manager with encryption, a Logs Viewer, and a Debugger UI compatible with the VSCode Debug Adapter Protocol.
-The mobile IDE provides full feature parity with the desktop version, including touch-optimized quick actions and a comprehensive More menu.
+Key features include a Monaco Code Editor with enhancements (Git UI components with demo data, multi-cursor editing, code navigation, refactoring, advanced search, IntelliSense with partial provider support), an interactive terminal (xterm.js), file management, real-time collaboration, robust authentication, TypeScript-based container orchestration, Global Search & Replace, an Environment Variables Manager with encryption, a Logs Viewer, and a Debugger UI (VSCode Debug Adapter Protocol integration conceptual).
+The responsive UI adapts to desktop, tablet, and mobile devices (cross-device testing pending).

 **Autonomous Workspace Creation (Replit-Style Flow):**
-The platform provides a Replit-identical autonomous workspace creation experience.
-Users enter a natural language prompt, leading to:
+The platform implements autonomous workspace creation from natural language prompts (end-to-end validation pending).
+The intended flow:
 1. **Bootstrap API Call:** `POST /api/workspace/bootstrap` immediately creates a project and agent session, returning a token.
 2. **Instant Redirect:** Client is redirected to `/ide/:id?bootstrap=token`.
 3. **Background Plan Generation:** An AI plan is generated asynchronously with multi-provider fallback.